Table of Contents:

-If the web hosts fail to respond to the impersonation, they open themselves up for litigation and you can also file a case against them for copyright infringement as well.
+If the web hosts fail to respond to the website impersonation, they open themselves up for litigation and you can also file a case against them for copyright infringement as well.

-You can also file a UDRP complaint against impersonators to take down the website or get the domain transferred back to you.
+You can also file a UDRP complaint against website impersonators to take down the website or get the domain transferred back to you.
 Uniform Domain Name Resolution Process (UDRP) helps settle domain name disputes and it applies to all the top-level domain extensions.

 Introduced by (ICANN), it is possible to file UDRP complaints by resolution providers like National Arbitration Forum (NAF) and World Intellectual Property Organization (WIPO).

 If all else fails, you can also directly report copyright infringement to the law enforcement in order to effectively take down impersonated fake websites.
 Although it’s important to note that this option can be the most time-consuming and expensive since you will have to get a legal counsel to handle the case.